L1lith/L1lith/README.md

 # Nice to meet you
- I enjoy eurika moments, and working on projects.
+I enjoy eurika moments, working on projects.
+To know more about me check out [my website](https://webslc.com).

 ## Areas I've explored